First off – I’m so happy I switched. I was definitely worth the transition.

 #2 Good Service + Uptime

 HostGator guarantees 99.9% uptime (which is 8 downtime hours per year).
 So far – I haven’t had any.
 HostGator has had its issues in the past though (notably in August 2013).
 That’s compared to GoDaddy – which guarantees the same thing, and I had documented 8 hours in 1 month (not to mention the recent DNS hack).
+When a post of mine went viral – HostGator handled more than 12,000 new sessions on my server within an hour just fine.

 Speaking of DNS – that was the topic of one of my couple interactions with the HostGator support staff.